11 Things To Do With Pumpkins After Halloween

 Pumpkin Pie

-The "meat" inside a pumpkin, once the seeds and stringy interior have been scooped out, can be made into fresh pumpkin puree and used in a pie.
+Once the seeds and stringy interior have been scooped out, the “meat” inside the pumpkin can be used to make fresh pumpkin puree and used in a pie.
 Whether you have a secret pumpkin pie spice recipe or want to use a great recipe from another source, this is an easy, easy way to use up the pumpkin.
-Save the peel for composting (more on that in a minute).
-Pumpkin puree does freeze well, too, so if you don't feel like making a pie just yet, divide the puree into measured portions, place each portion in a bag, and freeze for up to a year.
+Save the peel for composting or food recycling (more on that in a minute).
+Pumpkin puree freezes well, too, so if you don't feel like making a pie just yet, divide the puree into measured portions, place each portion in a bag, and freeze for up to a year.
 Note that culinary varieties like Sugar Pie are better for this than the larger Jack-o'-lantern-style pumpkins, but you can still try to use those if you wish.

 2. Make pumpkin soup